Before travelling to Ireland, there are a number of things that you should know.

 Can I tell people that I am also Irish?

 People in Ireland sometimes get annoyed when Americans call themselves Irish.
 This is because in our minds, there’s a big difference between nationality and ancestry.

 We’re also extremely used to American tourists telling us about how their Great Great Great Grandfather came from Kerry.

 Don’t get me wrong.
 We like the fact that you’re proud of your Irish ancestry.
 It’s just that there’s a big cultural difference between America and Europe when it comes to how we define our own nationalities.
 When we think of nationality, we think of the country that we were born and raised in.

 For example, one of my grandparents was Italian.
 However, I do not consider myself to be Italian.

-If one of your parents were born and raised in Ireland, then fair enough.
-However, if you tell us that you’re Irish because your Great Grandfather’s milkman came from Dingal, then that might not go down too well.
+If one of your parents was born and raised in Ireland, then fair enough.
+However, if you tell us that you’re Irish because your great grandfather’s milkman came from Dingal, then that might not go down too well.

 Avoid Temple Bar.